-If you reside near where the bloom was detected or are visiting the lake and encounter the algae, follow these safety measures:
+If you live near where a bloom was detected or are visiting a lake and notice algae, follow these safety measures:

 - Do not swim and avoid water sports where there is harmful algae.